What To Do If My Child Is Constipated

 You should not give your children enemas, laxatives, or suppositories unless you are told to do so by your doctor.

 - Give your child more water to drink.

 - You should serve your child high fibre foods like whole grains, beans, fruit and vegetables.
 A diet that is rich in fibre can assist your child’s body to form a soft, bulky stool.
 If your little one isn’t used to a high-fibre diet, you can add a few grams of fibre a day to prevent gas and bloating.

 - Do not give solid foods until your baby is six months old.

 - Ensure your child gets enough exercise.
-Physical activity does nudge the bowels into action, so it is a good idea to encourage your child to get lots of exercise.
+Physical activity does nudge the bowels into action, so it is a good idea to encourage your child to be active outdoors.

 - Ensure your child sits on the toilet often.
 Have your child sit on the loo for a while after a meal, as this is the time when the body most likely will need to pass a stool.